National Day for Truth and Reconciliation

 If you're out & about in London, you may see a few new orange crosswalks in honour of National Day for Truth and Reconciliation.
 A small reminder that #EveryChildMatters.

-• St. Peter's seminary on Waterloo Street.
+• St. Peter's Seminary on Waterloo Street.

 • Dundas Street at Maitland Street (east crosswalk)